List of digital television deployments by country: United States

-The United States has adopted ATSC standards for digital terrestrial broadcasts.
+The United States adopted ATSC standards for digital terrestrial broadcasts.
 These standards include standard definition, enhanced definition, and high definition formats.
-On 8 May 2008, the Federal Communications Commission Chairman Kevin J. Martin announced that the agency would test run the transition to digital television in Wilmington, North Carolina beginning 8 September 2008.
-This was in order to work out any kinks which may not be foreseen before most of the country's broadcasters stopped transmitting traditional analog signals and upgrade to digital-only programming.
-Full-power terrestrial broadcasts using the analog NTSC standard was required by law to cease by 12 June 2009.
-Some television sets will continue to use analog NTSC tuners if connected to an analog cable system, or a converter box (which may receive digital signals over the air, from a cable system, or from a satellite system).
-Low-power stations continue to broadcast in analog, but these must transition to digital by 1 September 2015, or go silent.
+On 8 May 2008, Federal Communications Commission Chairman Kevin J. Martin announced that the agency would test the transition to digital television in Wilmington, North Carolina, beginning 8 September 2008.
+This was in order to work out any kinks that might not be foreseen before most of the country's broadcasters stopped transmitting traditional analog signals and upgraded to digital-only programming.
+Full-power terrestrial broadcasts using the analog NTSC standard were required by law to cease by 12 June 2009.
+Some television sets will continue to use analog NTSC tuners if connected to an analog cable system or a converter box (which may receive digital signals over the air, from a cable system, or from a satellite system).
+Low-power stations continue to broadcast in analog, but these stations must transition to digital by 1 September 2015, or go silent.
 Some Canadian or Mexican border signals may remain available in analog form to some US viewers after the shutdown of US-based full-power NTSC broadcasts.

 Latin America

 Mexico

-Mexican television broadcaster Televisa made experimental HDTV broadcasts in the early-1990s, in collaboration with Japan's NHK, but the country moved to implement the ATSC standard like the rest of the North American continent.
+Mexican television broadcaster Televisa made experimental HDTV broadcasts in the early 1990s, in collaboration with Japan's NHK, but the country moved to implement the ATSC standard like the rest of the North American continent.
 Today, the vast majority of events and programs are broadcast in high definition.
-Currently almost all the cable providers as well as SKY the major DTH provider offer HD channels.
+Currently, almost all cable providers, as well as Sky, the major DTH provider, offer HD channels.

-By the third quarter of 2005, HDTV transmissions from TV Azteca were available in Mexico's largest markets: Mexico City, Guadalajara and Monterrey.
-Phase Two of TV Azteca's national roll-out brought HDTV services to six cities along the Mexico-U.S. border (Matamoros, Reynosa, Nuevo Laredo, Ciudad Juárez, Mexicali, and Tijuana) by the first half of 2006.
+By the third quarter of 2005, HDTV transmissions from TV Azteca were available in Mexico's largest markets: Mexico City, Guadalajara, and Monterrey.
+Phase Two of TV Azteca's national roll-out brought HDTV services to six cities along the Mexico–U.S. border (Matamoros, Reynosa, Nuevo Laredo, Ciudad Juárez, Mexicali, and Tijuana) by the first half of 2006.
 This roll-out took advantage of HDTV receivers already in place thanks to an earlier HDTV roll-out by stations on the American side of the border.
 TV Azteca has also broadcast the Mexican football tournament in HDTV.

-XETV in Tijuana, Baja California, is on the air in HDTV using 720p format.
-This affiliate of the American CW Network is on UHF channel 23 broadcasting from Mt.
-San Antonio in Tijuana, with 403,000 watts, directed primarily northward at San Diego.
+XETV in Tijuana, Baja California, is on the air in HDTV using the 720p format.
+This affiliate of the American CW Network is on UHF channel 23, broadcasting from Mt.
+San Antonio in Tijuana with 403,000 watts, directed primarily northward at San Diego.
 In January 2006, Televisa's XEFB-TV and Multimedios' XHAW-TV in Monterrey began HDTV transmissions on UHF channels 48 and 50, respectively.
 In February 2006, Televisa's XHUAA in Tijuana began its HDTV transmissions on channel 20.
 They have no HDTV programs.
 Channel 20 broadcasts an upconverted version of the programs of XHUAA's analog signal on channel 57.